annotation/text-fabric/docs/Api/App.md

         `features` may be given as an iterable or a space separated string of feature names.

-    ??? info "withTypes=False"
-        indicates whether node types should be displayed.
-        The node type of slot nodes is never displayed.

-    ??? info "prettyTypes=False"
-        indicates whether node types should always be displayed in pretty displays.
-        The node type of slot nodes is never displayed.

     ??? info "withNodes=False"
         indicates whether node numbers should be displayed.